Trithiazyl trichloride

 Trithiazyl trichloride is the inorganic compound with the formula (NSCl)3.
-A white solid, it is a precursor to other sulfur nitrides, but has no commercial applications.
+A pale yellow solid, it is a precursor to other sulfur nitrides, but has no commercial applications.

 Structure

 The molecule is a 6-membered ring of alternating nitrogen and sulfur atoms, where each sulfur atom is attached to one chlorine atom by a single bond.
 The molecule contains alternating single and double bonds in the S3N3 core.
 The molecule has C_{3v} symmetry.
 The S3N3 core is slightly ruffled structure with S-N distances of 160.5 pm.
 The S-Cl distances are 208 pm, and the chlorine atoms are mutually cis.
 The S centers are tetravalent and pyramidal.
-In contrast to the NSCl connectivity, nitrosyl chloride has the connectivity ONCl.
+In contrast, with six fewer electrons, cyanuric chloride is a planar ring.

 Synthesis and reactions

 Trithiazyl trichloride is obtained by chlorination of tetrasulfur tetranitride or thiazyl fluoride monomer: